 Felix Lope de Vega y Carpio (25 November 1562 - 27 August 1635) was a writer of the Spanish Golden Age, best known as a playwright.
-His importance in Spanish literature is often called second only to Miguel de Cervantes (his Sitcom Arch-Nemesis).
+His importance in Spanish literature is often rated second only to Miguel de Cervantes (his Sitcom Arch-Nemesis).

 Lope was a populist author who believed in writing plays that would appeal to the common people.
 While this could sometimes result in Lowest Common Denominator works, it also resulted in innovative plays that moved away from the classical idea of Aristotelian Unity, which Lope thought the common people didn't care about.